Skip to Content

 • Balance allocation rules (the real story): By law, any amount you pay above the minimum must be applied to the highest‑APR balances first.
 For deferred‑interest promos, during the final two billing cycles before the promo ends, above‑minimum payments must be applied to the deferred‑interest balance first.

-• The reality: APRs are quoted as a yearly rate, but most issuers compute interest using a daily periodic rate applied to your average daily balance — not a simple end‑of‑month balance.
+Because APR is quoted as a yearly rate, but most issuers compute interest using a daily periodic rate applied to your average daily balance — not a simple end‑of‑month snapshot.
+Credit card companies are required to show APR calculations, but they present them in ways that obscure the real costs you'll face.

 • Average daily balance confusion: Your interest is calculated on your average daily balance, not your statement balance.
 This means purchases made throughout the month affect your interest charges differently than the APR calculation suggests.

+Your credit score is the primary factor determining which APR you're actually offered — and the gap between the best and worst rates on the same card can exceed 15 percentage points.
 While credit card companies mention that APR depends on creditworthiness, they don't explain how dramatic these differences can be or how your rate can change after approval.

 • They raise rates automatically: Variable APR structures allow issuers to automatically increase rates when market conditions change, and increases tied to an index don’t require 45‑day advance notice.